Last modified February 25, 2026

 Requirements

 You can run the management and workload clusters in the same account or separate accounts in AWS environments.
 To help you take the decision, please read our multi-account article, where we explain the pros and cons of both approaches.
-Most requirements are related to configuring Identity and Access Management (IAM) roles and service quotas.
+Most requirements are related to configuring initial Identity and Access Management (IAM) roles which are then used by Giant Swarm to automatically configure and update your accounts for full compatibility.

 To perform the following steps, you must access the AWS console or have AWS CLI installed and pointed to the right account.